-I'm a researcher at the UC Berkeley Center for Long-Term Cybersecurity, where I direct the Daylight Lab.
-I work at the intersection of human-computer interaction (HCI) and computer security.
+I work as a research fellow at the UC Berkeley Center for Long-Term Cybersecurity, where I direct the Daylight Lab.
+I study structural threats to the global internet:

 Stability.
 What attacks threaten to disrupt internet service globally?

 Power.
 Where are the internet’s key points of global control?

 Equity.
 Who controls them?
 Who decides who controls them?

 This newsletter is my work as I do it: more than half-baked, less than peer-reviewed.